OctopusDeploy/docs/src/pages/docs/security/users-and-teams/resetting-passwords.md

 ## Password complexity {#Resettingpasswords-PasswordComplexity}

-Passwords must satisfy password complexity rules.
-A password must be at least 8 characters long and satisfy three or more of the criteria:

-- length of at least 12 characters
+Passwords in Octopus must meet password complexity rules.
+Octopus applies a scoring system to a new password to decide if it meets the complexity rules.

+A password must be:
-- length of at least 16 characters
+- Minimum 8 characters long

+It also needs to meet 3 (or more) of the following scoring criteria:

-- contains a number
+- Contains a number
-- contains whitespace
+- Contains whitespace
-- contains an uppercase letter
+- Contains an uppercase letter
-- contains a lowercase letter
+- Contains a lowercase letter
-- contains punctuation
+- Contains punctuation or symbols
+- At least 12 characters long
+- At least 16 characters long

+The more scoring criteria a new password meets, the higher its score and derived complexity.